lguzzon-scratchbook/gdb/docs/SM-API-Reference.md

 ## 📖 Overview & Core Concepts

-The Security Module (SM) for GDB integrates several key security aspects:
+The Security Manager (SM) for GDB integrates several key security aspects:

 1.  **Identity Management**: Users are identified by Ethereum addresses.
 The system supports:
     - **WebAuthn**: Secure, passwordless authentication using biometrics or hardware keys to protect/unseal a user's Ethereum private key.